Tithing: Fact, Fiction, or Fraud?

 "Give, and it shall be given to you; good measure, pressed down, and shaken together, and running over, shall men give into your bosom.
 For with the same measure that you mete withal it shall be measured to you again" (Lk.6:38 KJV).

-"Cast your bread upon the waters: for you shall find it after many days" (Ecc.11:1 KJV).
+"Cast your bread on the waters: for you shall find it after many days" (Ecc.11:1 KJV).

 THE WIDOW'S MITE